NewbieTed/QuickFolds/_USERMANUAL.md

 Here are the current things you can do to navigate the editor:

-+ Pressing Left Mouse Button: Let's You rotate the camera around a center point
++ Pressing Left Mouse Button: Lets you rotate the camera around a center point

 + Pressing Left Mouse Button + Pressing Shift: Allows you to move the point/camera itself in space

-+ Pressing 'p': hides the center point the camera rotates from
++ Pressing 'p': hides the focal point the camera rotates from, the cursor, and the gridlines

-+ Presssing 'r': resets the rotating point back to origin
++ Presssing 'r': resets the camera focal point back to origin

-+ Pressing 'c': swpas between a perspectie and orthographic camera
++ Pressing 'c': swpas between a perspective and orthographic camera

 + Use the mouse scroll wheel to zoom in and out.